How to define public relations?

 Well, defining public relations is no easy task.

-It’s such an irony that a profession with ambitions to help humanity to communicate more efficiently should have to struggle so much.
+It’s such an irony that a profession with ambitions to help humanity to communicate better should have to struggle so much.

-Whit that in mind, what kind of PR blogger would I be if I didn’t throw my hat into the ring as well?
+With all of those 2,000+ definitions in mind, what kind of PR blogger would I be if I didn’t take a stab at a PR definition as well?

 So, here’s how I define public relations:

 PR (public relations) = the strategic use of communication to develop and maintain relationships with stakeholders, influencers, and publics.